ltgoslo/Definition-generation-for-LSCD/README.md

-# Definition Generation for Lexical Semantic Change Detection (LSCD)
+## Definition Generation for Lexical Semantic Change Detection (LSCD)

+# the work to clean up the code is ongoing

 ## Repository structure
     .